qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud.md

 ## Launch Partners

-Thank you to our launch partners - learn what they have to say about Qdrant Hybrid Cloud:
+We launched Qdrant Hybrid Cloud with assistance and support of our trusted partners.
+Learn what they have to say about our latest offering:

 #### Oracle Cloud Infrastructure:
 > *"We are excited to partner with Qdrant to bring their powerful vector search capabilities to Oracle Cloud Infrastructure.
 By offering Qdrant Hybrid Cloud as a managed service on OCI, we are empowering enterprises to harness the full potential of AI-driven applications while maintaining complete control over their data.
 This collaboration represents a significant step forward in making scalable vector search accessible and manageable for businesses across various industries, enabling them to drive innovation, enhance productivity, and unlock valuable insights from their data."* Dr. Sanjay Basu, Senior Director of Cloud Engineering, AI/GPU Infrastructure at Oracle